alex-w-99/Custom-Unix-Shell-C/README.md

 # Custom Unix Shell in C

 A custom Unix shell program written in C. Supports Unix `/bin/` commands, various built-in commands (see below), and other features such as piping, output redirection, and background processes.
 Involves concepts such as forking, piping, signal handling, and text parsing in C, among other concepts.

-Tested on Ubuntu 20.04.1.
+Tested on Ubuntu 20.04.1, compiled with `gcc -std=gnu17 ...` (used in Makefile).

 ## Implementation Details